vittalpai/MFP-Android-JSONStore-Sync/README.md

 * Open the project in Android Studio and perform a Gradle Sync.

-* Go to the project folder and find a the shell script by name **mfpregisterapp.sh** and run it.
-Ensure that you have *execute* and *write* permissions to run these scripts.

-* Deploying the adapter
+* Register the application in MFP Operations Console and Update the server details in **mfpclient.properties** of the application.

-* Download the JSONStoreSync adapter from the 'Deploying the sync adapter' section from the link "https://mobilefirstplatform.ibmcloud.com/blog/2018/02/23/jsonstoresync-couchdb-databases/"
+* Download the JSONStoreSync adapter from the 'Deploying the sync adapter' section from [this link](https://mobilefirstplatform.ibmcloud.com/blog/2018/02/23/jsonstoresync-couchdb-databases/).

-* After registration , navigate to mobile foundation service created , go to the dashboard , Click on New button beside the Adapters tag, Click on Deploy Adapter button and upload the downloaded .adapter file.
+* After registration , navigate to mfp operations console , go to the dashboard , Click on New button beside the Adapters tag, Click on Deploy Adapter button and upload the downloaded .adapter file.

 * Configure the adapter with the Cloudant NoSQL DB credentials with database name as 'foodmenu'.

 ### Run